Electronic Mail at Clark IP

 Setup for Mac

 As usual it's fairly self-explanatory.
 Set up your browser to read mail from POP server mail(N).clark-ip.com as indicated in your setup instructions.
 Your user id is your full email address, not just the box name.
-(For login, substitute a period for the @-sign in the User Name field but not in the Email field).
-An example appears here for a hypothetical user, who has a guest domain at Clark IP and is assigned to mail.clarkip.com.
+An example appears below for a hypothetical user, who has a guest domain at Clark IP and is assigned to mail.clarkip.com.
 Enjoy!

 Select your Account